GhostPack/SharpDPAPI/README.md

 ### machinevaults

-The **machinemasterkeys** command will elevated to SYSTEM to retrieve the DPAPI_SYSTEM LSA secret which is then used to decrypt any found machine DPAPI masterkeys.
+The **machinevaults** command will elevated to SYSTEM to retrieve the DPAPI_SYSTEM LSA secret which is then used to decrypt any found machine DPAPI masterkeys.
 These keys are then used to decrypt any found machine Vaults.

 Local administrative rights are needed (so we can retrieve the DPAPI_SYSTEM LSA secret).